Witness (Better Call Saul)

 "Witness" is the second episode of the third season of the AMC television series Better Call Saul, the spinoff series of Breaking Bad.
 The episode aired on April 17, 2017 on AMC in the United States.
-Outside of the United States, the episode premiered on streaming service Netflix in several countries.
+Outside the United States, the episode premiered on streaming service Netflix in several countries.

 Plot

 Opening

 Chuck McGill converses with David Brightbill, a private investigator who is playing solitaire.
 After turning down the lantern that illuminates the room, Chuck stares out the window.

 Main story

 Mike Ehrmantraut observes the two individuals he followed from his house give the tracking device from his car to a courier.
 (Note: As seen in "Mabel".)
-He follows the courier, who eventually arrives at Los Pollos Hermanos.
+He follows the courier to various spots around town, eventually arriving at Los Pollos Hermanos.
 Mike's monitor shows that the tracker remains stationary.

 Francesca Liddy arrives at Wexler-McGill for a job interview.
 Jimmy McGill wants her to start immediately as their new receptionist since he has a new commercial airing soon and needs her to field incoming calls.
 After the ad airs, Jimmy coaches Francesca through two calls, one of which is from Mike.
 Jimmy agrees to meet Mike the next morning.

 Mike tasks Jimmy with observing the interior of Los Pollos Hermanos when the courier arrives.
 After the courier disposes of his trash, Jimmy inspects the bin.
 The owner of the restaurant, Gus Fring, appears and asks if Jimmy needs help.
 Jimmy drops his watch in the trash and claims it fell in, and Gus helps find it.
 Jimmy tells Mike he saw nothing suspicious.
 As they drive away, Gus looks up knowingly.

 Victor later drives away from the restaurant.
-Mike follows him, with Mike’s monitor indicating the tracking device is in Victor's car.
+Mike follows him, with Mike's monitor indicating the tracking device is in Victor's car.
 When the tracker is stationary, Mike finds a ringing cell phone placed atop his gas cap in the middle of the road.
 He picks up the phone and answers it.

 Ernesto tells Kim Wexler he heard Jimmy's taped confession.
 (Note: As seen in "Klick".)
 Kim tells Jimmy that Chuck taped him.
 She realizes Chuck cannot use the confession in court and suggests that Jimmy wait for Chuck to make the first move so they can determine his intent, but Jimmy angrily drives away.

-Howard Hamlin sneaks to the back door of Chuck’s house and Chuck lets him in.
+Howard Hamlin sneaks to the back door of Chuck's house and Chuck lets him in.
 Chuck reveals he intentionally allowed Ernesto to hear the tape, knowing he would tell Kim and Jimmy.
 Chuck predicts Jimmy will break into his house to destroy the tape, enabling him to have Jimmy arrested.
-As Chuck guessed, Jimmy kicks in the door and expresses anger that Chuck tricked him by playing to Jimmy’s concern for Chuck's health.
+As Chuck guessed, Jimmy kicks in the door and expresses anger that Chuck tricked him by playing to Jimmy's concern for Chuck's health.
 Jimmy destroys the tape and Howard and David make their presence known.
 They declare themselves witnesses, enabling Chuck to report Jimmy to the police.